 Super Easy Blackberry Crisp.
 Warm and gooey with a crispy crunchy oat topping.
-Serve this blackberry oatmeal crisp warm topped with vanilla ice cream.
+Serve this blackberry oatmeal crisp warm and topped with vanilla ice cream.
 This is the perfect Summer dessert that takes less than 10 minutes to throw together!

 What better way to use up summer fruit than with a fruit crisp?
-They are super easy to throw together, customizable and don’t take a lot of time to make!
-This blackberry fruit crisp recipe takes only 10 minutes of prep time, 30 minutes in the oven and only 8 ingredients!
+They are super easy to throw together, customizable, and don’t take a lot of time to make!
+This blackberry fruit crisp recipe takes only 10 minutes of prep time, 30 minutes in the oven, and only 8 ingredients!

-This is my go to all purpose crisp recipe when I have leftover summer fruit.
-I’ve made this crisp with peaches, blueberries and even pears!
+This is my go-to all-purpose crisp recipe when I have leftover summer fruit.
+I’ve made this crisp with peaches, blueberries, and even pears!
 I usually use whatever fruit I can get from the local farms.
-Our family loves to do the you pick berries in the summertime!
+Our family loves to do the you-pick berries in the summertime!

-To make this blackberry crisp I start by adding fruit, lemon juice and sugar to a large bowl and toss until coated.
+To make this blackberry crisp I start by adding fruit, lemon juice, and sugar to a large bowl and toss until coated.
 The lemon juice adds a nice tartness and the sugar sweetens up the crisp.

 The crumb mixture takes just a couple of minutes to prepare and can be done while the oven is preheating.
 I used the same crisp topping as my Individual Mixed Berry Crisp.
-The crumb topping is made with old fashioned oats, hazelnut meal, butter and all purpose flour.
-If you can’t find the hazelnut meal in the grocery store substitute all purpose flour.
+The crumb topping is made with old-fashioned oats, hazelnut meal, butter, and all-purpose flour.
+If you can’t find the hazelnut meal in the grocery store substitute all-purpose flour.
 The hazelnut meal gives the crumb topping a nice nutty flavor.

 This Easy Blackberry Crisp is perfect for summer.
 Serve warm with a big scoop of ice cream and enjoy!